-CHRISTINE ELLIOTT The homeowners are a young professional couple with two small boys.
-They lead very busy lives filled with family, their childrens’ activities and commuting to work everyday.
+Bungalow re-design with Designer CHRISTINE ELLIOTT.
+This custom bungalow was built in the early 2000s.
+The homeowners are a young professional couple with two small boys.
+They lead very busy lives filled with family, their childrens’ activities and commuting to work every day.
 They really were dream clients.
 They were able to articulate exactly what they needed in order to make their busy days less hectic –

 making that part easy for me.
 As long as my design vision for their home met these needs, they really trusted me and were pretty open to my design vision for their home.

 The master suite has a fairly large size footprint of 437 square feet, which includes the ensuite.

 One request by the homeowner in this bungalow re-design was to expand the closet in the master bedroom.
 But we couldn’t make the existing closet larger without losing the only window in the room.
 However, because of the size of the room, we were able to fit a king-size bed and two nightstands with lots of room left on either side of them.
 This gave us the opportunity to create a second closet off to one side of the room without making the space feel crowded.
 The original ensuite was dated and felt crowded with the enclosed tiled shower, small vanity and sunk-in tub under the window.
 By removing the tub, we were able to install a custom-made double vanity with plenty of storage, as well as a beautiful glass walk-in shower.
 This really opened up the entire space.